 Tridium’s Niagara has gained a reputation as one of the most comprehensive BMS software offerings on the market today.
 Businesses worldwide trust Niagara to connect building systems to the people who manage them.

 Here’s why more professionals choose the Niagara Framework:

 Scalable – Big or small, Niagara can adapt to any facility size.
 Data centers, manufacturing plants, hospitals, and educational institutions can all utilize Niagara’s powerful capabilities and ease of use.

 Intelligent – Easy integration and advanced technology constantly guide Niagara’s development as it moves towards the ultimate open system.
 The Niagara Framework offers users the latest cybersecurity, IoT tech, and data analysis.

-At MACC, We Are Niagara Experts
+We Are the Niagara Experts

+At MACC, we install, maintain, and support the Niagara Framework.
 As an independent controls contractor, we’re proud to provide our customers with building management solutions that fit their needs.

 Tridium’s Niagara Framework has the power to integrate and optimize nearly any building system.
-At MACC, we install, maintain, and support the Niagara Framework.
+Click below to discover how to make your facility management faster, easier, and more efficient.